jordandouglas/BeastMap/README.md

 5. The `Midpoint` constant will determine where the root should lie on the longest path between the furtherest pair of tips. path.
 Specifically, the root is assumed to lie 0 < F < 1 along this path, where F ~ beta(Midpoint, Midpoint).
 If this term is 50, then we expect the midpoint to lie between 40-60% of the way along this path (with 95% probability).
 If this term is 1, then the root is equally likely to lie anywhere on the path.

 6. The `GMprior_LengthMean` parameter is the average branch length (under a gamma distribution prior).
+A larger value gives longer branches.
+By default, its prior is centered around 0.05 substitutions per site.

 7. The `GMprior_LengthShape` parameter is the shape of branch lengths (under a gamma distribution prior).
+A smaller value gives a greater variability in branch length.
+By default, its prior is centered around a shape of 2, where the upper branch length in the 95% interquartile range is 23x the lower value.
+If the shape is 1, then the upper is 146x the lower.

 8. Optionally, open the `Beast Map` tab to also do stochastic mapping on this tree.